Complex Care

 Complex care is for patients facing ongoing, serious, or end-of-life health conditions.
 It involves skilled nursing supervision and coordination among various medical experts.

-• Adults with major diagnoses like organ failure or advanced cancer
+🔹Adults with serious conditions like organ failure or cancer

-Complex care aims to give the best possible daily life for those managing tough home health situations.
+The essence of complex care is to give the best possible daily life for those managing tough home health situations.

 What are Complex Care Needs?